Philippe de Tarrazi

 Viscount Philippe de Tarrazi (فِيْلِيْب دِيّ طَرَّازِيّ / ALA-LC: Fîlîb dî Tarrâzî; 28 April 1865 – 7 August 1956), was a polymath, philanthropist, founder of the National Library of Lebanon and a founding member of the Arab Academy of Damascus.

 Life

 Philippe was born in Beirut to a renowned Syriac Catholic merchant family which had recently emigrated from Aleppo.
-His father was given the honorary title viscount by Pope Leo XIII, which he later held.
+His father was given the honorary title of viscount by Pope Leo XIII, which he later held.
 He studied at the patriarchal school and later the Jesuit College.
 Philippe showed interest in the Syriac, Arabic and French literatures, and authored at least 57 books on these, of which only 25 were published.

 De Tarrazi helped victims of the First World War.
 He was active in Lebanese Phoenicianist cultural circles and was also close to the Assyrian nationalist Naum Faiq.

 De Tarrazi was an avid collector of books and publications.
 His library included an extensive collection of publication from the Near East.